Travel Expense Policy

 When booking domestic or international air travel, economy/coach class is permitted aboard a regularly scheduled commercial carrier.
 Travel must be booked utilizing the Lowest Logical Fare (LLF) which is the least expensive non-refundable fare for non-stop flights (or the minimum number of stops if non-stop flights to a destination do not exist), that allow the traveler to achieve their business objective without prolonging the trip.
 For example, if there are two non-stop flights both departing from the origin city around the same time and arriving at the destination city around the same time, the lower cost flight option would be considered a LLF.
 However, if there is a connecting flight that has a less expensive fare but requires a longer travel time, it would not be considered a LLF.
 While some restrictions or penalties may apply, reservations should be made 14 days or more in advance of the trip to secure the lowest fares.
 For all travel (except for travel on a government grant), carrier selection should be influenced by price (and not by the traveler’s frequent flyer affiliation or other personal considerations).

 When booking international travel, the use of a US air carrier is preferred but not required, except when traveling on Sponsored Funds or a government grant as travelers must also be sure to comply with the Federal government's Fly America Act.
 For additional information please reference Columbia’s Fly America policy.
+When traveling on Sponsored Funds or a government grant, NDC fares must still adhere to Fly America Act requirements, which mandate the use of U.S.-flag carriers unless exceptions apply.
+Travelers must provide clear and detailed documentation supporting the selection of an NDC fare, including a breakdown of the fare’s cost components and justification for any additional expenses.
+Departments approving travel are responsible for ensuring that these conditions are met before authorizing the use of NDC fares for sponsored or federally funded travel.

 Government sponsored grants require the traveler to fly on a US owned airline (Fly America Act), or a US airline designated codeshare flight number (which is a flight that is shared between a US and a foreign airline).
 The US Flag Carrier Policy is available on the Research Administration website at http://research.columbia.edu/usflag-carrier-policy.
 Exceptions to this requirement are listed in the policy.
 If travel did not occur on a US carrier airline, the traveler must complete the Fly America Exception form and attach the form to their Expense Report.
 The Financial Approver in Concur will be required to acknowledge the Fly America Exception Reason.